 Assistant Professor of Practice, Director - Center for Educational Leadership

-McIntyre has served on numerous state-level working groups aimed at enhancing public education, and participated as a fellow in the prestigious Broad Foundation Superintendent’s Academy, an intensive ten-month fellowship in the urban public school superintendency.
+Jim has served on numerous state-level working groups aimed at enhancing public education, and participated as a fellow in the prestigious Broad Foundation Superintendent’s Academy, an intensive ten-month fellowship in the urban public school superintendency.
 He is also a proud graduate of the Aspen Institute’s Pahara Fellowship in Entrepreneurial Education.
-In 2010, Governor Phil Bredesen invited Dr. McIntyre and three others to join him in presenting Tennessee’s Race to the Top proposal to the United States Department of Education.
+Jim has provided advice on education policy issues to two successful candidates for governor: one a progressive Democrat in Massachusetts, the other a conservative Republican in Tennessee.
+In 2010, Governor Phil Bredesen invited Jim and three others to join him in presenting Tennessee’s Race to the Top proposal to the United States Department of Education.
 Tennessee was one of only two states in the country to be selected in the first round of this national competition, and was awarded $501 million for school reform and improvement.

-As a parent of two Knox County Schools students, Jim is incredibly honored that the state-wide Parent Teacher Association (PTA) named him the Tennessee Outstanding Superintendent of the Year in four of his eight years (2009, 2010, 2011, and 2014) at the helm of the Knox County Schools.
+As a parent of two graduates of the Knox County Schools, Jim is incredibly honored that the state-wide Parent Teacher Association (PTA) named him the Tennessee Outstanding Superintendent of the Year in four of his eight years (2009, 2010, 2011, and 2014) at the helm of the Knox County Schools.
 He has also been honored with the Life Achievement Award from the National PTA, and the Excellence in Educational Leadership Award from the University Council for Educational Administration.
-McIntyre holds a Bachelor of Arts degree in English from Boston College, a Master of Science degree in Education Administration from Canisius College, a Master of Urban Affairs from Boston University, and a PhD in Public Policy from the University of Massachusetts.